jdbit/django-compressor-purgecss-filter/README.md

 ## If the filter removes some classes that are actually in use

-This may happen when you have some dynamically loaded classes from JS or your Python code or when you use some classes in your content that don't exist in templates.
-You can fix this by adding an argument to PurgeCSS, for example, a whitelist of CSS classes that should not be removed:
+This may happen when you have some dynamically loaded classes from JS, Python code, or when you use some classes in your content that don't exist in templates.
+You can fix this by adding an argument to PurgeCSS to whitelist CSS classes that should not be removed:
 ```
 COMPRESS_PURGECSS_ARGS = "--safelist Class-name1 Class-name2 Class-name3"
 ```